 New Netherlands until the English took control of it in 1664.
-It would hold its colony status up until 1775 when the Revolutionary War patriots of New York declared themselves the government.
+It would hold its colony status up until 1775, when the Revolutionary War Patriots of New York declared themselves the government.

-New York City was captured by the British in the American Revolutionary War and would be used as base of operations for the British.
+New York City was captured by the British in the American Revolutionary War and would be used as the base of operations for the British.
 It would be evacuated by the British and officially recognized as an American State in 1783.

 New Jersey Colony

-New Jersey Colony was originally part of New York until 1665 when it split form it.
+New Jersey Colony was originally part of New York until 1665, when it split to form it.
 It was settled originally by the Dutch until the English took control of New York.

-Delaware was one of the Middle Colonies.
-It was not a colony in the way of Pennsylvania, New York or New Jersey.
+Delaware Colony was one of the Middle Colonies.
+It was not a colony in the way of Pennsylvania, New York, or New Jersey.
 It was actually part of Pennsylvania, but it was represented by a separate assembly that was set up by William Penn.